CONNECTING WITH OUR LOVED ONES

 This is an exercise to be done with one’s partner.
 We can also do it with a parent, sibling or best friend.

 a.
 We can start by identifying how we feel when we sit in front of them.
 Observe our body language.
 Are we dwindling our thumbs, playing with our fingers or shaking our legs involuntarily?

 b.
 How do we feel?
 We can identify and zero down on the emotion.
 Are we happy, elated, confused, excited, puzzled, pleased, excited, curious, embarrassed, confident, bored, sad, unhappy or anxious?
 We need to dig in deep and consciously stay in the moment.

 c.
 Do we feel any kind of discomfort or any unpleasantness in our abdomen?
 Does our heart skip a beat when we look into the eyes of the person we love?
-Do we feel love filling our heart or a lump in the throat when we look at our parent?
+Do we feel love filling our hearts or a lump in the throat when we look at our parents?
 We may tune in to any subtle changes that are happening in the body.

 d.
 We can relate the emotion to our partner by asking them how they feel.
 What is the primary emotion they are going through?
 What are the other emotions we find connected to it?